giantsol/giantsol.github.io/_posts/2018-12-29-script-tag-in-html.md

 ---
-title: "Where to put script tag in HTML?"
+title: "Where to Put Script in HTML?"
 tags:
   - web
 ---